 Here is where we will make our home for the next ten years.

-The Susu Project has gone through two phases.
+Our family began serving the Susu people in 2002, and from 2012-2020 we continued our service to the Susu as AFM career missionaries.
+The Susu Project was comprised of two phases.
 Phase one began with the project’s first missionaries, the Coleman family.
-Our family had the privilege of joining this project in 2002 as Bible workers.
-During this phase, together with the Coleman family, a church-group was planted with about seven local members.
+Our family had the privilege of joining the project in 2002 as Bible workers.
+Together with the Coleman family, we planted a church group with about seven local members during phase one.
 We also started a school with five students.
-This phase ended in 2010 with a church group of 15 baptized members and the school serving about 100 students.
+This phase ended in 2010 with 15 baptized members and the school serving about 100 students.

 The second phase started in 2012 under our leadership as AFM career missionaries.
 As we forged friendships with our Muslim Susu neighbors, we had meaningful theological discussions with people who had never considered Christ’s salvation.
 We also built our school’s ministry.
 The church group grew to become an organized church with 50 baptized members and 60-70 people attending each Sabbath.
 We also formed two daughter church groups in two surrounding villages.
 In each, we groomed church members for leadership positions and now lead all the church activities.
 We also taught sanctuary doctrine and basic Bible prophesies.